Your Complete Guide to Arkansas Adoption Laws

 Who can adopt a child in Arkansas?

 Adoption laws in Arkansas state that both married and unmarried adults are eligible to adopt.
-In some instances, a married person can adopt alone; these include stepparent adoptions, instances in which the hopeful adoptive parent is legally separated from his or her spouse, or if the spouse who isn’t joining the adoption has been absent, incapacitated, or is unreasonably withholding consent.
+In some instances, a married person can adopt alone; these include stepparent adoptions, instances in which the hopeful adoptive parent is legally separated from his or her spouse, or circumstances in which the spouse who isn’t joining the adoption has been absent, incapacitated, or is unreasonably withholding consent.

-Arkansas adoption laws allow adoptive parents to pay birth parent expenses for prenatal, delivery and postnatal care.
-This includes all adoption service fees (such as the home study and background checks), as well as the birth parents’ housing, food, clothing and other costs in addition to medical expenses.
+Arkansas adoption laws allow adoptive parents to pay prospective birth parent expenses for prenatal, delivery and postnatal care.
+This includes all adoption service fees (such as counseling and matching support), as well as the prospective birth parents’ housing, food, clothing and other costs.